ashmckenzie/percheron/README.md

 ## Features

 * Single, easy to write `.percheron.yml` controls everything
-* Supports building, creating and starting of containers and their dependancies
+* Supports building, creating and starting of containers and their dependencies
 * Supports building using a Dockerfile or pulling a Docker image from Docker Hub
-* Build 'base' images as a dependancy and then build from there
+* Build 'base' images as a dependency and then build from there
 * Support for pre-build and post-start scripts when generating images and starting containers
 * Version control of building images and containers
-* Generate Graphviz dependancy graphs dynamically
+* Generate Graphviz dependency graphs dynamically
 * Written in Ruby :)

 ## Supported platforms